 The Generalife Gardens and the Nasrid Place are truly amazing

-At the top of the Water Stairway, you will reach the highest point in the Generalife.
+At the top of the Water Stairway, you will reach the highest point in the Generalife Gardens.
 Here you will find The Romantic Observation Point.
-A relatively new addition to the Generalife gardens built in 1836 and is called The Tower.
-It Generally differs from the rest of the architecture of the Generalife but the views from the top are stunning.
+A relatively new addition to the Generalife Granada Gardens built in 1836 and it is called The Tower.
+It generally differs from the rest of the architecture of the Generalife but the views from the top are stunning.

-In General, there are stairs, fountains and hedges which make for a great adventure.
-Marley was very interested in the Kings and Queens who lived in The Alhambra and relaxed in the Generalife.
+In general, there are stairs, fountains and hedges which make for a great adventure.
+Marley was very interested in the Kings and Queens who lived in The Alhambra and relaxed in the Generalife Gardens.
 She was full of questions, some being difficult to answer.
 Willow loves the audio guides and just takes in the history of such places like a sponge.

 Make sure you book tickets to the Generalife Gardens – Alhambra

-Also take some snacks for the kids. waiting in line was where our decided that they were really hungry.
+Also, take some snacks for the kids.
+Waiting in line was where ours decided that they were really hungry.
 There is a cafeteria in the grounds of the Alhambra but it seemed very busy.

 The Gardens at the Genralife Granada ae not tto be missed.
 There are many things to do in Granada but make sure the Gradens are on your list.
 Its great choice for adults and kids in Granada.
 Along with the Alhambra the Generalife is the top Granada attraction to see on your visit.